Anthony Joshua’s body transformation from a skinny Nigerian kid to a two-time heavyweight champion is incredible.

 ANTHONY JOSHUA is known for his hulking, Adonis-like physique, but he wasn’t always blessed with such a muscular physique.

-Although it’s difficult to believe now, the former unified heavyweight champion was once a skinny kid.
+Although it’s difficult to believe now, the former unified heavyweight champion used to be a regular skinny kid.

 Photos of AJ as a 12-year-old at a Nigerian boarding school show how skinny he was before he started his athletic career.

-Joshua began boxing in 2007, thanks to his cousin and fellow professional Ben Ileyemi, after years of athletic training.
+Joshua began boxing in 2007 after years of athletic training, thanks to his cousin and fellow pro Ben Ileyemi.

-And the rigorous strength and conditioning training he did in addition to his boxing had a significant impact on his physique.
+He also supplemented his boxing with rigorous strength and conditioning training, which had a significant impact on his physique.

 When Joshua made his pro debut at the age of 18, he looked nothing like the bean pole kid who spent time at the Mayflower Boarding School in Ikenne.

-“I spent about nine months in a boarding school,” he said in an interview with Vogue about his time there.
+“I spent about nine months in a boarding school,” he said in an interview with Vogue.

 There is no YouTube, no boxing, and education is limited to ‘I want you to be a doctor or a lawyer.’